DaVoidd/XenTorch/index.md

 ### About

 This module has only been newly released.
-Therefore, there may be various bugs/errors and it is recommended to not completely rely on this and have a back-up.
+Therefore, there may be various bugs/errors and it is recommended to not completely rely on this and have a back-up, especially when dealing with big networks.

 ### Get Started